-Food pantry distribution dates for 2017 (and the synagogues that volunteer each month):
+Food pantry distribution dates (and the synagogues that volunteer each month):

 RHODA BLOOM KOSHER FOOD PANTRY

 Since 1995, the Rhoda Bloom Kosher Food Pantry has seen the population it serves increase from an initial five needy families to slightly more than 100 today.
-And while recent trouble in the economy hasn’t sent that number surging, those who work at the pantry say they have seen a subtle shift in the population that the pantry is serving.
+[This was written some time ago.
+As of 2018, we serve over 200 families each month. —ed. note] And while recent trouble in the economy hasn’t sent that number surging, those who work at the pantry say they have seen a subtle shift in the population that the pantry is serving.

 “We used to have people in years past use us for six months and then drop out,” said Abby Bard, the volunteer coordinator for the pantry.
 “More people are staying with us now.
 Our newer families tend to be Americans coming to us because of harder economic times.”

 Most of the families the pantry serves are Russian immigrants, many who have been with the program from its inception, Bard said.
 Those clients tend to be elderly and they tend to be single or in couples without children.
 And while they continue to use the pantry, more clients are showing up who are native-born and who have larger families.

 She attributed the shift to the increasing fuel and energy costs and harder economic times in general, though not to any one thing.
 And she expected that the need may grow in the coming months.

 “I have a feeling that we’ll see more this year,” said Bard, who has been working at the pantry for about nine years.
 “Not as much as a general food pantry, who see immigrants and day laborers, but we’re seeing more families.
 We’re seeing parents with seven kids, and with the economic times harder, it’s a domino thing.”